 If you’re unfamiliar with the Pat Metheny Group (PMG), describing and summarizing their work across four decades, thirteen albums, and ten Grammy awards is difficult.
 Commonly used terms like “Jazz” or the more adventurous “Brazillian flavored easy listening” are simply too broad, too narrow, or simply wrong.

-The worst is when PMG is dumped onto the smoldering “smooth jazz” heap atop lightweights Kenny G and Dave Koz to which they share little in terms of artistic integrity, ambition, or, for that matter, musical chops.
+The worst is when PMG is dumped onto the smoldering “smooth jazz” heap atop lightweights Kenny G and Dave Koz, to which they share little in terms of artistic integrity, ambition, or, for that matter, musical chops.
 PMG is the real deal and has more jazz group Grammys than nearly anyone to prove it.

-But for those who do like live high-intensity jamming within the jazz idiom, PMG has proven to be a crowd favorite and being one of the few jazz acts that easily fills 5K seats in most major cities across the USA (and even more in Europe and Japan).
-But, because knowing the difference between banal noodling and virtuosic soloing is not on every music fan’s list of capabilities not everyone is up for a PMG show.
+But for those who do like live high-intensity jamming within the jazz idiom, PMG has proven to be a crowd favorite and one of the few jazz acts that easily fill 5K seats in most major cities across the USA (and even more in Europe and Japan).
+But, because knowing the difference between banal noodling and virtuosic soloing is not on every music fan’s list of capabilities, not everyone is up for a PMG show.
 Some fans get disappointed when “it doesn’t sound exactly like the record!”